 - The submission file is in Microsoft Word document file format.
 Papers will be published in PDF and HTML formats.

 - The text, if submitted to a peer-reviewed section, has been anonymized.
 Authors' names have been removed from the text and file name as well as from the document's Properties, which in Microsoft Word is found in the File menu.
-Any other identifying information, such as institution name, unit, organization or event has been removed or replaced in the manuscript.
+Any other identifying information, such as institution name, unit, organization, or event has been removed or replaced in the manuscript.
+For articles that reference data that has been shared publicly, authors should provide information about where the data is held but redact any identifying information such as a DOI.

 - Submissions adhere to the EBLIP Publication Manual and references follow APA style guidelines.

-- The text is single-spaced; does not use columns; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is single-spaced; does not use columns; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and is free of embedded field codes and fully editable.
+All illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 The Creative Commons-Attribution-Noncommercial-Share Alike License 4.0 International applies to all works published by Evidence Based Library and Information Practice.
 Authors will retain copyright of the work.